Asiatosuchus: "A." depressifrons

 "Asiatosuchus" depressifrons was first named in 1855 as Crocodilus depressifrons.
-The naming of this new species was based on a skull found in France that dates back to the Early Eocene.
+The naming of this new species was based on a skull found in the Sables du Castrais Formation, France that dates back to the Early Eocene.
 The skull was illustrated in the 1855 paper but it was not thoroughly described.
 The fossil has since become heavily pyritized, losing much of its original anatomical detail.
 After its naming, several other crocodilian fossils in European museum collections were labeled as C. depressifrons.
 The species name depressifrons refers to the flattened shape of the frontal bone in the skull, a feature that is shared by all fossils attributed to the species.
 The fossils are also similar in having 6 pairs of teeth lining the symphysis at the tip of the lower jaw.
 As was the case for many other Paleogene crocodyloids, "A." depressifrons was originally placed in the still-living genus Crocodylus because the overall shape of its skull is similar to those of living crocodiles.
 Soon after Mook named Asiatosuchus grangeri, C. depressifrons was reassigned to Asiatosuchus.

 Many new and much more complete fossils of "A." depressifrons have been found from Early Eocene deposits in Belgium.
 Together these specimens provide details on most of the skeleton.
 "A." depressifrons can be distinguished from all other species of Asiatosuchus by a combination of several characteristics including a large hole and a depressed area on the jugal bone of the skull, a frontal bone that does not touch the supratemporal fenestrae (two holes at the top of the skull behind the eye sockets), and a postorbital bone behind the eye socket that is visible when the skull is viewed from the side.
 Another distinguishing feature of "A." depressifrons is its lack of an overbite.

 "A." nanlingensis

 In 1964 Chinese paleontologist Yang Zhongjian named a new species of Asiatosuchus, "A." nanlingensis, based on fragmentary material from the Shanghu Formation in Nanxiong, Guangdong Province, China.
 Small coprolites (fossilized feces) were found alongside the type specimen of A. nanlingensis.
 A. nanlingensis was discovered concurrently with the similar Eoalligator chunyii, and a 2016 study proposed that they are synonymous.
-However, this was disproved in a 2017 study, noting that they are two distinct species, while also noting that the genus Asiatosuchus is not monophyletic, and that A. nanlingensis would need to be reassigned to a new genus.
-A 2021 study using a new morphological dataset resolved A. nanlingensis as a member of Mekosuchinae.
+A subsequent paper argued otherwise, but other researchers agree with the initial assessment synonymizing "A." nanlingensis and "E." chunyii.
+Since then, different analyses have recovered the species as a member of Mekosuchinae, or as basal to a clade including mekosuchines and Crocodylidae.